 The minister’s wife died prior to 1881, but widower James Gardner had the company of his daughter Harriet, who by now was known as Harriet Stevenson, having married a farmer of that name.
 By this time they had a daughter, who continued the family tradition of being christened Harriet.

 By 1891, the Established Church Manse was occupied by a new minister of the parish, 46-year-old Alexander Spark, who was born in Montrose.
 He lived there with his 35-year-old wife Jane Oatt and their seven children, Anita, Hilda, Alexander, James, Veira, Archibald, and Edith.
+The Reverend gentleman and his lady wife are pictured below.

 Apparently the accommodation provided at the manse was sub-standard according to the new incumbent.
 Here is a newspaper report from the Peterhead Sentinel, published on August 17th 1888: